Our insiders answer your top car insurance questions

 If the driver has insurance, the loss will be paid out of their insurance policy.

 Rest assured your insurance rates will not increase due to the hit and run, as long as you report the incident to the police or collision-reporting center and your insurance company.
-For further tips on what to do if you are involved in a hit and run accident click here.

 3. Q: What if I witness a hit-and-run accident?